-The intention-to-treat (ITT) population will consist of all randomised patients who consented to participate in the study and will complete a modified ITT (mITT) analysis excluding patients who do not meet the inclusion criteria (or non-inclusion criteria).
+The intention to treat (ITT) population will consist of all randomised patients who consented to participate in the study and will completed with a modified-ITT (m-ITT) analysis excluding patients who do not meet inclusion (or non-inclusion criteria).

-Two per-protocol (PP) populations will be defined: one at D30 and one at D90.
-The PP population at D30 will exclude all subjects in the mITT population with a major deviation to treatment protocol (patients who did not receive the treatment allocated by their randomisation arm or non-treated patients or adherence<50% of the total dose at D30).
-The PP population at D90 will exclude all subjects in the mITT population with a major deviation to treatment protocol (patients who did not receive the treatment allocated by their randomisation arm or non-treated patients or adherence<50% of the total dose at D90).
+Two per-protocol (PP) population will be defined: one at D30 and one at D90.
+The per-protocol (PP) population at D30 will exclude all subjects in the mITT population with a major deviation to treatment protocol (patients who did not receive the treatment allocated by their randomisation arm or not treated patients or adherence<50% of the total dose at D30).
+The per-protocol (PP) population at D90 will exclude all subjects in the mITT population with a major deviation to treatment protocol (patients who did not receive the treatment allocated by their randomisation arm or not treated patients or adherence<50% of the total dose at D90).